enonic/old-xp-doc/doc/operations/clustering.rst

 Data nodes
 **********

 Data nodes are the workhorses of the cluster.
 They will handle the bulk load of the requests, depending on the master node to keep them in sync.
-These nodes needs the most memory and CPU power.
+These nodes need the most memory and CPU power.

 A dedicated data node should have the following settings: